arismarkogi/Image-and-Video-Analysis-and-Technology/README.md

-# Image-and-Video-Analysis-and-Technology
+# Machine Learning

-Jupyter Notebooks for the lab exercises of "Image and Video Analysis and Technology" course at NTUA
+Jupyter Notebooks for the lab exercises of "Machine Learning" course at NTUA